Sauna Guide

 HOW TO TAKE A SAUNA CORRECTLY

-Taking a sauna doesn't just mean relaxing from everyday life, with regular sauna sessions you can also do something good for your health and strenghten your immune system.
+Taking a sauna doesn't just mean relaxing from everyday life, with regular sauna sessions you can also do something good for your health and strengthen your immune system.

 As a rule, one sauna session is followed by up to two more sauna sessions in the same way.